Any3DAvatar: Fast and High-Quality Full-Head 3D Avatar Reconstruction from Single Portrait Image

 \subsection{Construction Details}

 \textbf{AI-Generated Heads:} To reduce the selection bias and identity-coverage limitations of real-captured multi-view head datasets, we build an AI-generated subset with nearly 1,000 identities and diverse attributes.
 As shown in Fig.~\ref{fig:ai_generated_heads}, the pipeline contains five steps: (i) building an attribute lexicon for each identity-related factor (e.g., age, ethnicity, hairstyle, expression, and lighting) and uniformly sampling from these lexicons, (ii) generating frontal portraits using a text-to-image model~\cite{z-image} under a fixed-view setting, where prompts are composed of a shared background template and personalized attribute prompts to guide high-quality and diverse head generation, (iii) converting the generated portraits into 3D Gaussian heads with an image-to-3D model~\cite{facelift} and rendering 80 multi-view images around the head with elevation angles from $-20^\circ$ to $20^\circ$, (iv) enhancing facial details via an image restoration model~\cite{codeformer} to suppress Gaussian artifacts and improve facial details, and (v) removing low-quality samples using automatic realism checks driven by a multimodal large language model~\cite{qwen3vl}.
+All rendered multi-view images in this subset have a resolution of $1024\times1024$.
 This process improves identity diversity and reduces sampling bias for robust training.